GridPlus/gridplus-sdk/docs/docs/addresses.md

 # 🔑 Addresses and Public Keys

-Once your `Client` instance is connected, you can request a few different address and key types from the Lattice.
+Once your `Client` instance is connected, you can request a few different addresses and key types from the Lattice.

 :::note